sipart/spring_lab/initial-lab/google GCP ip mgmt setup.md

 it should show 1 in the output

-# Setup of network device mgmt and Linux box mgmt. & Internet ##
+# Setup of network device mgmt. and Linux box mgmt.

 1- Connect devices mgmt. ints (fxp0 on vMX) to cloud9 network object